ChimeHQ/SwiftTreeSitter/README.md

 | [YAML](https://github.com/mattmassicotte/tree-sitter-yaml/tree/feature/spm) | | ✅ | |
 | [Zig](https://github.com/maxxnino/tree-sitter-zig) | ✅ | ✅ | ✅ |

-## Suggestions or Feedback
+## Contributing and Collaboration

-We'd love to hear from you!
+I'd love to hear from you!
 Get in touch via an issue or pull request.

+I prefer collaboration, and would love to find ways to work together if you have a similar project.

+I prefer indentation with tabs for improved accessibility.
+But, I'd rather you use the system you want and make a PR than hesitate because of whitespace.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

 [build status]: https://github.com/ChimeHQ/SwiftTreeSitter/actions
 [build status badge]: https://github.com/ChimeHQ/SwiftTreeSitter/workflows/CI/badge.svg